-- (1) This regulation enters into force following its promulgation in the official announcements of Georg-August-Universität Göttingen as per 01.10.2013. - (2) At the same time, the examination regulations for the master/doctoral degree programme 'Molecular Biology' in the version contained in the announcement dated 27.03.2002 (Official Announcements I no. 5/2002 p.
-95) and the study regulations for the master/doctoral degree programme 'Molecular Biology' in the version contained in the announcement dated 23.05.2002 (Official Announcements I no. 8/2002 p.
-180) shall cease to be effective. - (3) The regulations as specified in section 2 shall remain in force for students enrolled in the consecutive master/doctoral degree programme in "Molecular Biology' before this examination and study regulation came into force. - (4) The faculty council of the Faculty for Biology and Psychology rules on amendments to this examination and study regulation.
+(1) This regulation enters into force following its promulgation in the Official Announcements I of Georg-August-Universität Göttingen as per 01.10.2013.

+(2) At the same time, the examination regulations for the Master's/Doctoral degree programme "Molecular Biology" in the version contained in the announcement dated 27.03.2002 (Official Announcements I no. 5/2002 p.
+95) and the study regulations for the Master's/Doctoral degree programme "Molecular Biology" in the version contained in the announcement dated 23.05.2002 (Official Announcements I no. 8/2002 p.
+180) shall cease to be effective.

+(3) The regulations as specified in section 2 shall remain in force for students enrolled in the consecutive Master's/Doctoral degree programme "Molecular Biology" before this examination and study regulation came into force.

+(4) The Faculty Council of the Faculty for Biology and Psychology shall rule on amendments to this examination and study regulation.
 The faculty councils in the remaining faculties involved in managing the course must be given the opportunity to submit motions before a resolution is passed.

-Appendix 1 Module overview
+Appendix I Module overview

-Master/doctoral degree programme 'Molecular Biology'
+Master's/Doctoral degree programme "Molecular Biology"